We earn a commission for products purchased through some links in this article.

 The good news?
 That pesky bloated belly should deflate as you go through the menopause.
 The bad news?
 Reductions in oestrogen and muscle mass will leave you liable to weight gain.
-Don’t panic though: you can still lose weight after the menopause – simply follow the tips above.
+Don’t panic though: you can still lose weight after the menopause – simply follow the tips below and above.
 Eat right, move more and whittle that waistline away.

 What you can do about menopause weight gain: losing weight during menopause